eagleisbatman/gap-agriculture-mcp/README.md

 **Vegetables:** tomato, cabbage, kale, onion, vegetables **Cash Crops:** tea, coffee, sugarcane, banana, sunflower, cotton

-*Note: Crop list optimized for East Africa.
-Easy to add region-specific crops.*
+*Note: Crop list currently optimized for East Africa.
+You can customize the crop list for your region in `src/index.ts`, but remember that weather data availability depends on GAP coverage in your area.*

 ### Technical Features